 Mortgage REITs (mREITs) are designed to be income vehicles with capital gains not really much of a priority.
 As such, they tend to be monster yielders.
 Case in point: AGNC yields 11.6%.

 Say "AGNC" out loud.
 It sounds a lot like "agency," right?

 There's a reason for that.
 AGNC invests exclusively in agency mortgage-backed securities, meaning bonds and other securities issued by Fannie Mae, Freddie Mac, Ginnie Mae or the Federal Home Loan Banks.
 This makes it one of the safest plays in this space.

-Along the same lines, let's take a look at Dynex Capital (DX, $17.47).
+Along the same lines, let's look at Dynex Capital (DX (opens in new tab), $15.90).
 Like AGNC, Dynex is a mortgage REIT, though its portfolio is a little more diverse.
-Approximately 85% of its portfolio is invested in agency residential mortgage-backed securities – bonds made out of the mortgages of ordinary Americans – but it also has exposure to commercial mortgage-backed securities and a small allocation to non-agency securities.
+Just over 90% of its portfolio is invested in agency residential mortgage-backed securities (MBSes) – bonds made out of the mortgages of ordinary Americans – but it also has exposure to commercial mortgage-backed securities (CMBSes) and a small allocation to non-agency securities.

 It's important to remember that the mortgage REIT sector was eviscerated by the COVID-19 bear market.
 When the world first went under lockdown, it wasn't immediately clear that millions of Americans would be able to continue paying their mortgages, which led investors to sell first and ask questions later.
 In the bloodbath that followed, many mortgage REITs took catastrophic losses and some failed altogether.

 Dynex is one of the survivors.
 And frankly, any mortgage REIT that could survive the upheaval of 2020 is one that can likely survive the apocalypse.
 Your risk of ruin should be very modest here.